CruzanCaramele/Tournament-Results/README.md

 ### Running the Tournament Results
 The aim for this is to run tournament_test.py file which contains unit tests that will test the functions within tournament.py file

-- Launch the terminal program on your computer e.g git bash on Windows
+1. Launch the terminal program on your computer e.g git bash on Windows
-- Navigate to the Vagrant folder from the terminal:
+2. Navigate to the Vagrant folder from the terminal:
 	- hp (master *) vagrant $

-- type in the command " vagrant up ":
+3. type in the command " vagrant up ":
 	- hp (master *) vagrant $ vagrant up
-		- Once this is up, you'll get the message: "Machine booted and ready!"

-- type in the command " vagrant ssh "
+4. type in the command " vagrant ssh "
 	- hp (master *) vagrant $ vagrant ssh

-- change directory to the tournament folder:
+5. change directory to the tournament folder:
 	- vagrant@vagrant-ubuntu-trusty-32:~$ cd /vagrant/tournament
 	- vagrant@vagrant-ubuntu-trusty-32:/vagrant/tournament$

-- finally to run the unti tests on the database, type in " python tournament_test.py":
+6. finally to run the unti tests on the database, type in " python tournament_test.py":
 	- vagrant@vagrant-ubuntu-trusty-32:/vagrant/tournament$ python tournament_test.py

 - a sample successful output of the tests is: